zink-lang/zink/README.md

 Here we highly recommand you to choose `rust` as the language of your smart contracts which will unlock all of the following features:

 - **Safe**: `rustc` is wathcing you!
-After compiling your rust code into WASM, `zinkc` will precompute all of the stack and memory usages in your contracts to ensure try are safe in EVM bytecode as well!
+Furthermore, after compiling your rust code into WASM, `zinkc` will precompute all of the stack and memory usages in your contracts to ensure they are safe in EVM bytecode as well!

 - **High Performance**: The optimizations are provided by the three of `rustc`, `wasm-opt` and `zinkc`, your contracts will have the smallest size with **strong performance** in EVM